JuliaReach/ReachabilityBenchmarks/README.md

 # ReachabilityBenchmarks

 This is a benchmark suite for reach set computations.
-It includes the [SLICOT](http://slicot.org/20-site/126-benchmark-examples-for-model-reduction) models, which reflect real world applications with dimensions ranging from eight to over 10.000.
+It includes the [SLICOT](http://slicot.org/20-site/126-benchmark-examples-for-model-reduction) models, which reflect real world applications with dimensions ranging from several dozens to over 10.000.

 ## Installation